arank/seam-carving/README.md

 Seam Carving (CS51 Project)

+To run: Edit main.py to perform the seam carving operations.
+Example code is provided in the file and test images are in the main directory.

 Our project is implemented in the form of a class, sc_Image (seam-carving image).

 To use our seam carving methods on image, the first step is creating an sc_Image object.